Location: DAYSH 1.29 (please note an unusual venue!) Date/Time: 10th June 2015, 14:00 - 16:00

-Location: CLT 701 Date/Time: 11th February 2014, 14:00 - 15:00
+Location: CLT 7.01 Date/Time: 16th June 2015, 14:00 - 15:00

 Brief Description:In this talk I tackle this problem by introducing a behavioural model of resilience.
 I interpret resilience as the property emerging from the interaction of the behaviours produced by two "players": a system and a hosting environment.
 The outcome of said interaction depends on both intrinsic and extrinsic factors, including the systemic "traits" of the system but also how the system's endowment matches the requirements expressed by the behaviours of the environment.
 I show how the behavioural approach provides a unifying framework within which it is possible to express coherent definitions for elasticity, change tolerance, and antifragility.